Ministry of Defence Hospital Unit

-A Ministry of Defence Hospital Unit, or MDHU, is military healthcare facility, embedded within a civilian National Health Service hospital.
+A Ministry of Defence Hospital Unit, or MDHU, is a military healthcare facility embedded within a civilian National Health Service hospital.
 The United Kingdom Armed Forces no longer run dedicated military hospitals by themselves, the last of such hospitals closing or turned over to the local NHS trust in 1995, (though the hospital at RAF Akrotiri, Cyprus, stayed open until 2013).
-A MDHU operates under the direction of Defence Medical Services, who operate seven MDHUs in the UK.
+The Defence Medical Services direct the operation of all seven MDHUs in the UK.